WiednerF/MoonGUI/documentation/RESTAPI.md

  + Response: JSON {data: {List of data points},count:{Number already send included them send in this packet}}
  + Status: 200 if process is found

+ ### Method PUT
+  + Action: Updates the configuration file
+  + Body: Requires a JSON Configuration files, define by the config file for the GUI with necesary information:  title, author and script (MoonGen script to run with the server)
+  + Status: 200 if successfully

  ### Method DELETE
   + Action: Stopps the current running MoonGen process
   + Response: Status 200 for OK